Manipulating non-abelian anyons of Kitaev quantum spin liquids with local magnetic fields

+We propose a protocol in which, by adiabatically turning off the interactions between one spin and the rest of the system, and applying a local magnetic field on it, we can in principle displace visons and the attached Majorana zero mode with low errors.
+The main target systems are quantum emulators~\cite{acharya2024quantumerrorcorrectionsurface} such as Rydberg atoms trapped in optical lattices \cite{ebadi2021quantum,morgado2021quantum}, that have recently emerged as a new platform to simulate strongly correlated systems including the Kitaev model \cite{PhysRevResearch.6.L042054}.
+Quantum emulators are composed of several qubits and allow for a great degree of control of the interactions between them.
+This in turn enables the realization of the Kitaev model and of the operations required to braid the anyons.

-{\it The model}---We study numerically the Kitaev model in the presence of a uniform (perturbing) magnetic field ${\bm h}$, which allows excitations to acquire non-abelian anyonic statistics.
-The Hamiltonian of the system is ${\hat H}_0={\hat H}_{\rm K}+{\hat H}_h$, where
+{\it The model}---We consider vison displacement in an extended Kitaev quantum spin liquid~\cite{Kitaev_2006} in the presence of a Zeeman field.
+By defining spin operators ${\sigma}_j$ in terms of the Majorana operators $b^x_j$, $b^y_j$, $b^z_j$ and $c_j$ at each lattice site $j$, the Hamiltonian of the system becomes ${\hat H}={\hat H}_0+{\hat H}_h$, where

-is the Kitaev Hamiltonian~\cite{Kitaev_2006} defined on the honeycomb lattice and ${\hat H}_h = \sum_{j} \bm{h}\cdot\bm{\sigma}_j$ is the Zeeman coupling to the external field.
-In these equations, $\sigma_i^\alpha$ denotes the $\alpha$-th Pauli matrix acting on the spin-$1/2$ Hilbert space of site $i$.
-In Eq.~(\ref{eq:Kitaev_Hamiltonian}), $\langle j,k\rangle$ denotes a nearest-neighbour bond, and $\alpha_{ij}$ takes the values $x,y,z$ depending on the direction of the bond $\langle j,k\rangle$~\cite{Kitaev_2006}.
+is the (exactly solvable~\cite{Kitaev_2006}) extended Kitaev Hamiltonian, and ${\hat H}_h = \sum_{j} \bm{h}_j\cdot\bm{\sigma}_j$ is the Zeeman coupling to the external magnetic field.
+The gauge transformation operator $D_j= b^x_jb^y_jb^z_j c_j$ satisfies $D_j=1$ for physical states and $D_j=-1$ for unphysical ones~\cite{Kitaev_2006}.
+We note that $u_{jk}=i b^{\alpha_{jk}}_jb^{\alpha_{jk}}_k$, where $\alpha_{jk}$ takes the values $x,y,z$ depending on the direction of the bond $\langle j,k\rangle$, commute with ${\hat H}_{0}$ and are therefore constants of motions of the unperturbed extended Kitaev model.
+Their eigenvalues are $\pm 1$.
+The Hamiltonian~(\ref{eq:Kitaev_Hamiltonian_Majorana}) therefore describes the time evolution of the ``matter-like'' Majorana fermions $c$ in the presence of a $\mathbb{Z}_2$ gauge potential.
 To keep the model as general as possible, the magnitude of the Ising-like coupling $J_{\alpha_{jk}}$ is also allowed to depend on the bond direction.
+In solid state systems\cite{Kitaev_2006} the last term of~(\ref{eq:Kitaev_Hamiltonian_Majorana}) can arise from a magnetic field perturbation with non-zero components in all three $x,y,z$ directions.
 Hereafter, we scale energies with $J$ (defined below) and we set $\hbar=1$.
-Therefore, times are in units of $J^{-1}$.

-The model can be exactly solved by mapping Pauli matrices into Majorana operators.
-As in~\cite{Kitaev_2006}, we introduce four Majorana operators $b^x_j$, $b^y_j$, $b^z_j$ and $c_j$ at each lattice site $j$, such that $\sigma^\alpha_j=ib_j^\alpha c_j$.
-In the Majorana representation, the Kitaev Hamiltonian becomes

-The Majorana representation doubles the Hilbert space of the original Kitaev model~\cite{Kitaev_2006}.
-The component of any state belonging to the unphysical Hilbert space is removed by operating with an opportune projector operator~\cite{Kitaev_2006}.
-To define this, we introduce the gauge transformation operator $D_j= b^x_jb^y_jb^z_j c_j$, which satisfies $D_j=1$ for physical states (for which it coincides with $-i \sigma_j^x \sigma_j^y \sigma_j^z$) and $D_j=-1$ for unphysical ones~\cite{Kitaev_2006}.
-The sought projector is then constructed as $P=\prod_j (1+D_j)/2$, where the product is over all lattice sites $j$.